An Alternative Trajectory for Generative AI: Introduction

 First, both training and deploying large foundation models demand vast compute and energy resources.
 Modern deep learning (DL) workflows entail substantial financial and environmental costs, which scale quickly as models grow in size.
 The need for massive computational resources restricts AI development to a few well-funded entities.
 These costs create practical, economic, and sustainability constraints \citep{strubell2019energy}.

-Second, whereas large models often excel at surface-level pattern matching and retrieval, they still struggle with robust, compositional reasoning and practical problem solving.
-Techniques like chain-of-thought (CoT) prompting have been shown to unlock stronger reasoning capabilities in language models, but largely rely on scale and special prompting rather than on principled, abstraction-driven reasoning mechanisms.
-Recent studies show suboptimal performance of LLMs on tasks that require combining small components into larger, novel solutions \citep{dedhia2025bottom,kansal2026knowledge, zhao2024exploring}.
+Second, whereas LLMs often excel at surface-level pattern matching and retrieval, they struggle with robust, compositional reasoning and practical problem solving.
+Techniques like chain-of-thought (CoT) prompting can unlock stronger reasoning capabilities in language models, but largely rely on scale and special prompting rather than on principled, abstraction-driven reasoning mechanisms.
+Recent studies show suboptimal LLM performance on tasks that require combining small components into larger, novel solutions \citep{dedhia2025bottom,kansal2026knowledge, zhao2024exploring}.
 These studies suggest that mere scaling is not likely to produce the kinds of structured reasoning needed for many real-world domains \citep{wei2022cot}.

 Third, data quality matters.
 The Internet-scale text corpora used to train generalist models are large but highly unstructured and heterogeneous in quality and coverage.
 Good reasoning and trustworthy behavior depend on high-quality well-curated training data and on targeted curricula that teach models how to use abstractions.
 The trajectory of intelligent reasoning, one can argue, is predicated on a specific sequence: abstraction followed by generalization.
 In this view, the first step is to form structured mental models (abstractions) of the world, understand rules, relationships, and causalities, and then generalize these models to new, unseen situations.
 This data-centric view of AI argues that improving data quality, curation, and structure often yields larger gains than continually increasing model size alone \citep{jakubik2024data, halevy2009unreasonable}.
 Current LLM training approaches either invert or bypass this step altogether.
 They attempt to achieve generalization purely through the statistical breadth of knowledge acquisition.
 This results in the well-documented brittleness of LLMs \citep{haller2025llm, su2025single, mohsin2025fundamental}.
-To move forward, it may be advantageous to restore abstraction as the prerequisite for generalization.